 Turn Off’s: Size L Jackets that don’t fit well around my chest, super tight Size M Pants that I can’t get up over my thighs, traffic and people who can’t park inside the lines.

 So the Snap Jack has a nice set of pockets.
 2 Chest pockets and both can hold a larger cell Phone like the Samsung Galaxy S5 or that new big iPhone.
-The one on the right even has a little hole under the little leather Trew logo for head phone cables.
-The pockets at the waist don’t close and it would of been nice if they each had a snap button or 2 to close just in case you stack or want to hold something there.
-Still they are great for a shirt/mid layer/jacket because most don’t even have pockets.
+The one on the right even has a little hole under the little leather Trew logo for headphone cables.
+The pockets at the waist don’t close and it would have been nice if they each had a snap button or 2 to close just in case you stack or want to hold something there.
+Still, they are great for a shirt/mid layer/jacket because most don’t even have pockets.
 There is also a nice little pocket for holding a very little bundle so it doesn’t get mixed in with other stuff.

 The fit of the Snap Jack is pretty normal for a Size L. I usually fit most size L but can border on the L/XL side of things.
 It’s a bit snug around the chest but that’s my own issue because I’m bordering on XL in the chest.
-It fits around the arms and shoulders well and doesn’t go to far past my belt line.
-It fit’s my shoulders well and my only complaint is there is a little puff just below the shouldters.
+It fits around the arms and shoulders well and doesn’t go too far past my belt line.
+It fits my shoulders well and my only complaint is there is a little puff just below the shoulders.
 Like most size L jackets there is some extra room for longer arms and if I unbutton cuffs there is more than enough room for gloves.
 I can button over the gloves but it’s not easy to get them on over the gloves buttoned.

 The overall feel of the jacket is very comfortable with a soft nylon liner that feels good with a long sleeve or short sleeve shirt on underneath.
-It also feel slightly more coarse on the outside but still very easy to touch.
+It also feels slightly more coarse on the outside but still very easy to touch.

 I’m not sure on the waterproofing.
 I know it has some as I took it out in the rain and it didn’t just absorb the drops but I’m not sure how much.
 I’m more comfortable with this under a technical shell like the Pow Funk or Cosmic if it’s dumping wet snow or raining or somewhere in between.
-It seems to breath well too but again I’m not sure on the rating.
+It seems to breathe well too but again I’m not sure on the rating.
 The insulation is really light but it’s more than just a button down shirt or flannel shirt.
-This is a perfect layer for me because I run warm and this makes a great mid layer when it’s cold as well as something I can wear inside the lodge as I’m warming up.
+This is a perfect layer for me because I run warm and this makes a great mid-layer when it’s cold as well as something I can wear inside the lodge as I’m warming up.

 So overall this is a very good 2 in one plus alternative for those that want something cooler than just a more serious/traditional mid layer.
-You can wear it down town, under the jacket or even on the hill in certain weather.
-As usual Trew did well here.
+You can wear it downtown, under the jacket or even on the hill in certain weather.
+As usual, Trew did well here.